HL7/davinci-deqm/input/pagecontent/col.md

 We are seeking input on the feasibility and interest in using *CDS Hooks* to report on Screening data.
 {:.stu-note}

-##### Data Exchange Using the Submit Data Operation {#submit-data}
+##### Submitting Data with POST {#submit-data}
 {:.no_toc}
-The Provider will use the Submit Data operation to submit a MeasureReport and the referenced resources required by the payers as supporting evidence for Colorectal Cancer Screening to the payer.
+The Provider will POST a MeasureReport and the referenced resources required by the payers as supporting evidence for Colorectal Cancer Screening to the payer.

 {% include img-portrait.html img="COL Worklow Diagram - Data Exchange Indiv submit-data.jpg" caption = "Figure 3-9 Submit Data Technical Workflow" %}